South Lanarkshire Council

-South Lanarkshire Council is the unitary authority serving the South Lanarkshire council area in Scotland.
+South Lanarkshire Council (Comhairle Lannraig a Deas) is the unitary authority serving the South Lanarkshire council area in Scotland.
 The council has its headquarters in Hamilton, has 16,000 employees, and an annual budget of almost £1bn.
 The large and varied geographical territory takes in rural and upland areas, market towns such as Lanark, Strathaven and Carluke, the urban burghs of Rutherglen, Cambuslang, and East Kilbride which was Scotland's first new town.
 The area was formed in 1996 from the areas of Clydesdale, Hamilton and East Kilbride districts, and some outer areas of Glasgow district (Rutherglen/Fernhill, Cambuslang/Halfway and part of King's Park/Toryglen); all were previously within the Strathclyde region from 1975 but in historic Lanarkshire prior to that.

 Political control

 The council has been under no overall control since 2017.
 Following the 2022 election a Labour-led partnership with the Liberal Democrats and some of the independent councillors formed to run the council.

 The first election to South Lanarkshire Council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1996.
 Political control of the council since 1996 has been as follows: